ContraSim -- Analyzing Neural Representations Based on Contrastive Learning

 \section{Interpretability insights}

 Having shown the superiority of our method, we now discuss a few interpretability insights that arise from our evaluations, and are not revealed by previous similarity measures.

 In the multilingual benchmark (Table~\ref{tab:multilingual_results}, FAISS results), we found a much greater difference in accuracy between shallow and deep layers in \method{} compared to previous similarity measures.
 Using previous similarity measures we might infer that there is no difference in the ability to detect the correct pairs across different layers.
 However, \method{} shows that the difference in the ability to detect the correct pair dramatically changes from shallow to deep layers.
 This raises an interesting insight regarding the evolution of representations across layers.
-For instance, in \citet{conneau2020emerging} they used CKA to measure the similarity of representations of bilingual models of different languages and same language (using back-translation).
+For instance, \citet{conneau2020emerging} used CKA to measure the similarity of representations of bilingual models of different languages and the same language (using back-translation).
 From their results it can be observed that there is no much difference in similarity of sentences from different languages and from the same language at the shallow and deep layers.
 Our results show that this difference is higher than found before.

 In the image--caption benchmark (Figure~\ref{fig:image_caption}), from the CKA results we might infer that BERT representations are more similar to computer vision representations than GPT2 representations.
-That is because with CKA, it is easier to detect the matching image--caption pair with BERT and the vision models than it is with GPT2 and the vision models.
+That is because with CKA, it is easier to detect the matching image--caption pair with BERT than it is with GPT2.
 However, \method{} achieves a high accuracy in both BERT pairs and GPT2 pairs, which means that both language models about as similar to vision models, in contrast to what we may infer from previous similarity measures.
 This reveals a new understanding regarding the relationship between language and vision models.
 To the best of our knowledge, no prior work has done such a similarity analysis.